dmtrKovalenko/reason-date-fns/README.md

 # Reason bindings for date-fns v2

-This is a project with reason binding for [date-fns v2](https://date-fns.org/v2.0.0/docs/Getting-Started).
-This binding are using `FP` module of date-fns.
+This is a project with reason bindings for [date-fns v2](https://date-fns.org/v2.0.0/docs/Getting-Started).
+These bindings are using `FP` module of date-fns.
 So please refer the [FP documentation](https://date-fns.org/v2.0.0/docs/fp/closestIndexTo).
 In short all methods are carried, and date value is always last argument.

 Simple example: